civboot/civboot/blog/0013-civboot-languages.md

 * The first slot contains the first 1/8 of the data, second 2/8, etc.

 Indexing is done by:
-* Divding the value by 8 (>>3) and checking the bitmap whether the slot is data or a sub-node
+* Moding the len by 8 (%8) to get the slot and checking the bitmap for whether the slot is data or a sub-node
 * If data then the value can be used directly
-* Else the process is repeated recursively with the sub-node
+* Else the process is repeated recursively with the sub-node.

 ## SPASM: structured portable assembly